ansible/workshops/exercises/ansible_collections/2-collections-from-playbook/README.md

     ansible-galaxy collection install -f ansible.posix

 This will always download and install the latest version, even if it was already up to date.
+Ansible Collections can have dependencies for other Ansible Collections as well - if you want to make sure those dependencies are refreshed as well, you can use the `--force-with-deps` switch.

+By default the installation is stored in your local `~/.ansible` directory.
+This can be overwritten by using the `-p /pat/to/collection` switch.
+Keep in mind though that `ansible-playbook` will only use that directory if you change your `ansible.cfg` accordingly.

 ## Step 2 - Write an Ansible Playbook